sqlxpert/z-container-api-kafka-aws-terraform/README.md

     </details>

-13. Access the `/current_time?name=Paul` method several times (adjust the name parameter as you wish).
+13. Access the `/current_time?name=Paul` method several times (adjust the `name` parameter as you wish).
 The first use of this method prompts creation of the `events` Kafka topic.
-From now on, use of this method (not the others) will send a message to the `events` Kafka topic.
+From now on, use of this method (not the other methods) will send a message to the `events` Kafka topic.

     The [AWS MSK event source mapping](https://docs.aws.amazon.com/lambda/latest/dg/with-msk-configure.html#msk-esm-overview)
     reads from the Kafka topic and triggers the consumer Lambda function, which